jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

   </div>
 </div>

-29th terminates into Hoover as a T-intersection.
+29th terminates into Hoover at a T-intersection.
 30th is a regular four-way intersection.
 However, there is a bend in the roadway just east of Hoover on 30th.